 Ultimately it’s up to you what features you need.
 I can do without the heating element, but for some, this is a great addition.

 I hope you gained some valuable information from this review so you can make an informed decision.
-If you are interested in more information or would like to purchase, please click here.

 For other inversion table reviews, be sure to check out my post, Best Inversion Tables for Back Pain.